dwelch67/mbed_samples/blinker02/README.blinker02.txt

 to drag in other libraries.
-Using a non-standard name emphasises this is an embedded program, assembler with some code written in C for simplicity as opposed to a desktop C application running on an operating system making C and system api calls, etc.  Likewise, I have seen every compiler I have used mess up when generating memory (and I/O) accesses using the wrong instruction.
+Using a non-standard name emphasises this is an embedded program, assembler with some code written in C for simplicity as opposed to a desktop C application running on an operating system making C and system api calls, etc.  Also, I have seen every compiler I had used mess up when generating memory (I/O) accesses using the wrong instruction.
 A 32 bit register that gets optimized into an 8 bit access.
 Yep, volatile and all the keywords you have learned would not fix it.
 In addition much of my work involves